I Need a DOT Number

 Why Do I Need a DOT Number?

-If you own or operate a commercial vehicle engaged in interstate or intrastate commerce, you will likely need a DOT number.
-More specifically, if your vehicle has a gross vehicle weight rating or gross combination weight rating, or gross vehicle weight or gross combination weight of 10,001 pounds or more, you are required to have one.
+You will likely need a DOT number if you own or operate a commercial vehicle engaged in interstate or intrastate commerce.
+More specifically, you must have one if your car has a gross vehicle weight rating, gross combination weight rating, gross vehicle weight, or gross combination weight of 10,001 pounds or more.
+What are DOT Numbers?
 Similarly, vehicles designed or used to transport more than eight passengers, including the driver, for compensation, or more than 15 passengers, including the driver, without compensation, must also have a DOT number.

 How Do I Get a DOT Number?